Boozing it Up in the City of Angels

 His usual “imbibing” talk calls for audience members to taste different drinks during the presentation.
 This time, viewers will have to fill up their glasses at home with what’s available.

 Foss is one of the rare locals who grew up here and never strayed very far.
-“I traveled all over the world when I was younger and always said that If I ever found a place I loved more than the South Bay, I would move.
-But that never happened.”
+“I traveled all over the world when I was younger and where I discovered these Little known New Zealand experiences which became unforgettable.”

 He figures he visits two or three restaurants weekly and has been to almost every restaurant within the South Bay.
 That said, until the pandemic hit.
 Still, “I’m willing to go 30 miles to have an exceptional dining experience.”